The Apocalyptic World of Brand New’s Science Fiction Feels Realer Than Ever

 The latter lyric is a bit of self-deprecating humor.
 The last Brand New album was a sullen expanse of death and sickness expressed by shrieking vocals and scabrous guitars.
 Science Fiction eschews Daisy’s fits and shouts for slow-burning five-minute workouts that carefully assemble a somber mood and blow it sky high with a crushing chorus.
 The grunge and classic-rock influences are unmistakable, especially in the quiet-loud Nirvana fan service of “No Control” and the lush, moody Vs.-era Pearl Jam balladry of “137.”
 These songs aren’t just mimicry or retro posturing, though; they’re more like Brand New working toward a new rock classicism for kids who grew up with the ’90s as far in the rear view as ’90s kids did the ’70s.

 Science Fiction doesn’t reinvent guitar rock so much as unite seemingly incongruous elements of it — acoustic grunge romps, psychedelic instrumental passages, progressive rock’s patient timing — into an impactful hybrid.
 It is impossible to say whether this album presents Brand New turning a corner and discovering new ways to express itself or dying young and leaving a sharp-dressed corpse.
-There’s a tour on the calendar for the fall, but no indication if there are any plans for this thing to continue past that point.
+There’s a tour on the calendar for the fall, and no indication if there are any plans for this thing to continue past that point.
 For once, we’ll just have to wait and see.

 Comments